Guide on Getting Into Grad School

 If you’re considering grad school for your future, you are probably asking yourself many questions:

-• Is grad school the best option for me now?
+- Is grad school the best option for me right now?

-• Should I seek a master’s or doctoral program?
+- Should I seek a master’s degree or doctoral degree?

-• Which grad programs should I apply for?
+- Which grad programs should I apply to?

-• What’s involved in an application to grad school?
+- What’s involved in applying to grad school?

 Because these decisions and your application for graduate school are complex and time-consuming, this guide was prepared to provide critical information and advice.
-This guide also contains questions to ask yourself and exercises to help you prepare your application for graduate programs.
-Be as honest as possible with yourself, and talk about your answers with close friends and family.
-You may need to adjust the wording of your answers for your application, but it’s important to begin with an honest self-assessment as you prepare your application.
+Additionally, this guide contains questions to ask yourself and exercises to help you prepare your application for graduate programs.
+It can be tempting to skip these exercises, but they are essential and form the foundation of your application and your interactions with faculty.
+You are strongly encouraged to complete them.

 Using this guide and working on these exercises can help you get started in the right direction.
-Additional resources and tools are incorporated within this guide.
-However, remember to also seek help from other people: faculty, advisors, grad students, postdocs, peers, and career counselors.
-This guide is meant to provide an overview and does not cover everything.
-Your specific situation can only be addressed by close friends and mentors who know you personally.
+However, remember to also seek help from other people: faculty, advisers, grad students, postdocs, peers, and career counselors.
+Although this guide is meant to be comprehensive, your specific situation can only be addressed by close friends and mentors who know you personally.

 As you address multiple decisions, this can be a stressful time period.
-But it may help to realize that you are not alone, and that many others have approached these decisions and have successfully embarked on new adventures.
-So, remember to find friends to encourage you in this process.
-We wish you the best in these new adventures.
+But it may help to realize that you are not alone and that many others have approached these decisions and have successfully embarked on new adventures.
+So, remember to find friends to encourage you along your journey.
+We wish you the best.

 Undergraduate vs Graduate (PhD) Programs

 The experiences of an undergraduate and graduate student can appear deceptively similar.
-They are both at a university doing coursework and research.
+They are both at an institution of higher education doing coursework and research.
 However, there are significant differences.
 Not understanding the depth of these differences can hinder your chances of being admitted and succeeding in grad school.

 Undergraduate Programs

-• More objective evaluations of performance from exams and homework
+• Evaluations of academic performance from exams and homework are relatively more objective.

 Graduate (PhD) Programs

-You are a student of “Dr. Z” (research advisor)
+You are a student of “Dr. Z” (research adviser) in a department/program at institution X

 You apply into a specific graduate program